 Signs of Hearing Loss

-• Less than 25% of adults with significant hearing loss use hearing aids.1
+• Fewer than 25% of adults with significant hearing loss use hearing aids.¹

-• On average, it takes people 7 years to seek treatment for hearing loss from the time they feel they are affected.
+• On average, it takes 7 years for someone to seek treatment after first noticing symptoms of hearing loss.

-• There is a strong relationship between hearing loss and depression among US adults of all ages (18 and older).2
+• There is a strong link between hearing loss and depression in adults of all ages, not just seniors.²

-• Untreated hearing loss, social isolation, and depression can all contribute to an overall poorer quality of life.
+• Untreated hearing loss contributes to social isolation and a reduced quality of life.

 References